aking618/PrivateTestingMacro/README.md

 }
 ```

-Note: The `@PrivateTesting` macro can only be used on functions that are private.
+Note: The `@PrivateTestable` macro can only be used on functions that are private.
 If you try to use it on a function that is not private, you will get a compile-time error.

 ## License